spectram/astrospectram/content/about.md

 layout: page
 ---

-Just another sentient assembly of certain fermions drifting through the cosmos ceaselessly nudged and tugged by both colossal and tellurian forces.

 **John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
 After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.